thayes46/delphi/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in locally.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits upon saving.\
 You will also see any lint errors in the console.

 ### `npm test`